influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/tools/shell.md

 `auth`
 Prompts you for your username and password.
 `influx` uses those credentials when querying a database.
+Alternatively, set the username and password for the CLI with the `INFLUX_USERNAME` and `INFLUX_PASSWORD` environment variables.

 `connect <host:port>`
 Connect to a different server without exiting the shell.